 As cannabinoids have a high boiling point, they make excellent targets for distillation.
 Even though they were initially extracted using butane or other gasses, the distillation process separates all potential extractor particles from the finished distillate, hence the “solvent free” label.
 Distillation often looks like a high school science experiment with rotating beakers catching cannabinoid distillates as they are separated from the excess particles of plant matter and solvent.

 The end product is barren of terpenes and other cannabinoids.
 That means that they contain no smell or flavor.
 Many of the companies involved with THC distillate production actually re-infuse terpenes and cannabinoids into their products in order to give them the incredible flavors we sense in our favorite strains or a touch of relaxing CBD.
 The future of extractions and concentrates will be custom recipes of THC, cannabinoids and terpenes.
 Distillation of not only THC but other cannabinoids will allow doctors to prescribe specific cannabis-derived remedies as well as, allow the recreational user the choice to customize what they ingest.
-As the distillation process becomes more widespread, we will undoubtedly see more and more of these fine crafted products hitting the market.Posted: Tuesday, November 21st, 10:30am 10 months ago
+As the distillation process becomes more widespread, we will undoubtedly see more and more of these fine crafted products hitting the market.Posted: Tuesday, November 21st, 10:30am a year ago

 Davie is a long time cannabis professional who has worked not only as a cultivator but in all aspects of retail cannabis.
 From budtender, to wholesale and retail management, and from harvester to advanced hydroponic specialist, Davie has been around the block more than once.
 Now residing in beautiful British Columbia, Davie now works with acres of greenhouses, producing some of the best buds in the country.